Letter to the Himyarites: Dating

 The exact date of the letter is controversial and ties into controversies surrounding the dating of the Christian persecutions.
 The persecutions are typically dated between 518 and 523.
 The traditional date comes from a well-known text known as the Martyrdom of Arethas, which places the persecution as beginning in the year 835 according to the Seleucid era, which corresponds to 523 AD.
 However, this late-date is challenged by Jacob's Letter, which could not have been composed any later than 521, the year that Jacob himself died.
 The table of contents in the Book of the Himyarites evinces two main phases of the persecution: while the eighth chapter regards the 523 AD persecution (corresponding to the massacre of Najran), the title of the lost fourth chapter preserved in the table of contents mentions a persecution of Christians as having occurred before this.
 A council in the city of Ramla also refers to a persecution of Christians in Southern Arabia, either in 519 or 524.
 A third, even earlier persecution from the second half of the fifth century is also described in the Ethiopic Martyrdom of Azqir.

 Similar works

 Simeon of Beth Arsham is said to have written to works relating to the massacre, including the Letter on the Himyarite Martyrs and the Book of the Himyarites.
-The most important Greek work on this event was the Martyrium Sancti Arethae et sociorum in civitate Negran.
+The most important Greek work on this event was the Martyrdom of Arethas.